No-Name-World/Study.-Private-Room.-Sanctuary/Computer Science and Information Technology/Operating Systems/(Sun-U) OSS1014 Operating Systems Fundamentals/Notes/Introduction.md

 ---

-Title: What Operating Systems Do? & Why do you need an OS for your computer?
+Title: What Operating Systems Do?

 Operating systems (OS) serve several critical functions in computing: